-Sigrid Bathen A Bibliography
+Sigrid Bathen - A Bibliography

-Note: As a working journalist for many years -including 13 years as a staff writer and investigative reporter for the Sacramento Bee and more than 30 years as a magazine writer and editor -- my bibliography of published works is extensive.
+Note: As a working journalist for many years -including 13 years as a staff writer and investigative reporter for the Sacramento Bee and more than 40 years as a magazine writer and editor -- my bibliography of published works is extensive.
 I have attempted here to divide my published writing into several categories, which will include the most significant examples of my work, with the most recently published listed first.
-Copies available on request.
-Many articles available at www.sigridbathen.com and other media websites.
+Many articles available at www.sigridbathen.com (organized by type of publication) and other media websites.
+This list does not include many presentations, interviews, oral histories, podcasts and other special projects, which can be found on my website.